 Note: First Class, Media Mail, and Envelope shipping rates aren't included in this integration.

-- To charge more than the estimated cost for USPS chargers, you can enter a percentage markup in the Markup box.
-This is a useful way to cover the price of packaging, time spent shipping, or other costs.
+In the Markup box, enter a percentage or amount markup to charge more than the estimated cost for USPS charges.
+This is a useful way to cover the price of packaging, time spent shipping, or other additional costs.

 - Since customers may purchase multiple items, it's important to set containers larger than your product dimensions.
 If your containers are set to accommodate one item each, this packages large orders in multiple containers and significantly increases shipping costs.

 - You may want to visit the USPS website to reference the standard boxes they offer and then add those dimensions to the containers.